 The subject of dictators came up at the Virginia Ratifying Convention of 1788.
 No less than the leading Anti-Federalist of the age, Patrick Henry, defended the service of Thomas Nelson, appointed “governor” of VA.
 He served for less than six months, just long enough to defeat British general Cornwallis at Yorktown.
 Wiki him.
 The republican principles of the deposed Governor, Thomas Jefferson, prevented Jefferson from taking the essential, difficult measures to deal with Cornwallis’ rampage through VA.
 Thomas Nelson wasn’t so restrained.
-He confiscated all the arms, food, supplies, transportation from the populace he thought necessary to supply General Washington and militia troops at Yorktown.
+He confiscated all the arms, food, supplies, transportation he thought necessary to supply General Washington and militia troops at Yorktown.
 A republican “governor” was given authority to do what it took to save the state.
 A dictator in all but name, yes?

 Now, enter the American Republic.

 In the US, the enabling resolution for national defense is the declaration of war.
 Coupled with legitimate, constitutional authority to suspend habeas corpus in time of rebellion, and duty as Commander in Chief, the American President may constitutionally exercise arbitrary powers.
 While the US constitution doesn’t provide the appointment of a temporary dictator, service to the republic and laws which demand unnamed arbitrary executive actions go to a sitting chief executive.
 Absent sunset provisions, and unlike the orders of dictators, these laws last beyond the conclusion of hostilities.